Long Island Sound Publications

 Aquatic Invasive Species of Long Island Sound Poster

 Nancy C. Balcom A colorful poster depicting invasive species, with information on when they were reported in LIS.
-Cost: $2.50 per poster plus $6.00 for postage and handling if mailed.
-Free to K-12 teachers but postage and handling charges will apply.
+Cost: $1 per poster plus postage and handling if mailed.
+Up to five copies free to K-12 teachers, but postage and handling charges will apply.
 To receive a copy, contact: Michelle MarcAurele.

 [Read More]